-- 1.1 Since 2009, the SAM Region has adopted a performance-based approach to planning and implementation of air navigation systems.
-In 2011, the Twelfth Meeting of Civil Aviation Authorities of the South American Region (RAAC/12), through Conclusion 12/1, approved the Performance-based air navigation implementation plan (PBIP) for the SAM Region. - 1.2 Thus, based on the PBIP, the SAM Region has defined a short-term implementation strategy (2012-2018) aimed at deriving benefits for the ATM community, based on user requirements, the CNS/ATM infrastructure, and existing and foreseen aircraft capacities. - 1.3 The Twelfth Air Navigation Conference (AN-Conf/12) presented the fourth edition of the Global Air Navigation Plan (GANP), containing the new ICAO Aviation System Block Upgrade (ASBU) methodology. - 1.4 The ASBU defines a set of improvements that may be implemented worldwide to improve the efficiency of the ATM system.
-Improvements will be aimed at four Performance Improvement Areas (PIAs) covering airport operations, global data and systems interoperability, capacity optimisation, and efficient flight paths.
+- 1.1 The SAM Region has adopted a performance-based approach to the planning and implementation of air navigation systems pursuant to GREPECAS Conclusion 15/1 Development of performance-based regional and national plans.
+In 2011, the Twelfth Meeting of Civil Aviation Authorities of the South American Region (RAAC/12), through Conclusion 12/1, adopted the SAM Performance-Based Air Navigation Implementation Plan (PBIP). - 1.2 Accordingly, through the PBIP, the SAM Region has defined a short-term (2012-2018) implementation strategy that seeks to draw benefits for the ATM community, based on user requirements, CNS/ATM infrastructure, and current and foreseen aircraft capabilities.

-- 1.5 It is envisaged that improvements in the PIAs will be implemented on five-year time intervals called blocks.
-The plan considers four blocks: the first block, Block 0, starts in 2013.
-Improvements to be made in the PIAs during the respective time interval (block) are identified in the module.
-Each block contains a set of modules that are scalable in time. - 1.6 Although the GANP is global in scope, it is not expected that all ASBU modules will be applied worldwide.
-Some of the ASBU modules contained in the GANP are specialised packages that must be applied wherever there are specific operational requirements or corresponding benefits. - 1.7 The AN-Conf/12, through Recommendation 6/1 Regional performance framework Planning methodologies and tools, agreed that the States and the regional planning and implementation groups (PIRGs) should complete the harmonisation of regional plans with the GANP, focusing on the implementation of ASBU Block 0 modules.
+- 1.3 The Twelfth Air Navigation Conference (AN-Conf/12) presented the fourth edition of the Global Air Navigation Plan (GANP), containing the new ICAO Aviation System Block Upgrades (ASBU) methodology. - 1.4 The ASBU methodology defines a set of improvements that can be implemented at global level to enhance ATM efficiency.
+Improvements are aimed at four performance improvement areas (PIA) that cover airport operations, global data and systems interoperability, capacity optimisation, and efficient flight paths. - 1.5 PIA improvements are intended for implementation in five-year intervals, called blocks.
+The plan contains four blocks: Block 0 starts in 2013.
+The improvements to be introduced in the PIAs within the respective time interval (block) are identified in the module.
+Each block contains a set of scalable modules. - 1.6 Although the GANP is global in nature, it is not expected that all ASBU modules will be applicable at global level.
+Some ASBU modules contained in the GANP are specialised packages that must be applied wherever there are specific operational requirements or corresponding benefits. - 1.7 The AN-Conf/12, through Recommendation 6/1 Regional performance framework Planning methodologies and tools, agreed that the States and regional planning and implementation groups (PIRGs) should complete the harmonisation between regional plans and the GANP, focusing on the implementation of ASBU Block 0 modules.